 The Friends of the Veterans Memorial Senior Center is a non-profit board of directors.
 The “Friends” raise funds, independently of Redwood City’s financial support, and work closely with the Manager of the Center to review, suggest or enhance programs serving the senior population of the community.
 The board meets monthly and several subcommittees meet more frequently to accomplish their tasks.

-Fund raising is primarily done by volunteers and the major source of income at this time is regularly scheduled bingo games at the Center.
+Fundraising and Grant Writing are primarily done by volunteers and is the major source of income at this time.
 The Center is used on a regular basis by several senior groups.
 It has its own schedule of classes, seminars, films, exercise programs, and special events, as well as a gift shop.
-A major function of the Center is providing our nutrition program which offers almost 7000 lunches per year at an inexpensive price thanks to the subsidy provided by the funds from the Friends.
+A major function of the Center is providing our nutrition program which offers almost 3000 lunches per year at an inexpensive price thanks to the subsidy provided by the funds from the Friends.

-If you are interested in being on our board, please contact Janet at (650) 780-7275 to receive an application.
+If you are interested in being on our board, please contact Pat & at (650) 780-7275 to receive an application.

 Senior Affairs Commission